daniellavoie/kafka-streaming-workshop/doc/connector/connector-linux.md

 To leverage the full power of stream processing, it is a good practice to pre-load the required data in topics.
 Kafka Streams and ksqlDB will allow you to join and lookup data from your events with any other topic.

-In this section of the workshop, we will setup a Kafka Connect JDBC Source connector instance that will synchronize any data from a PostgreSQL instance to an account topic in Kafka.
+In this section of the workshop, we will set up a Kafka Connect JDBC Source connector instance that will synchronize any data from a PostgreSQL instance to an `account` topic in Kafka.

-This exercice simulates a Change Data Capture pattern where we bridge an existing relation datasource to Kafka in realtime.
+This exercise simulates a Change Data Capture pattern where we bridge an existing data source to Kafka in realtime.

 ![JDBC Source Connector](jdbc-source-connector.png)